causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask137_Spring2025_Bitcoin_Forecasting_with_Facebook_Prophet/README.md

 ----

-Here’s a concise yet detailed version for the *Streamlit Dashboard* section:

----

 ## Streamlit Dashboard

 An interactive Streamlit dashboard was developed to visualize Bitcoin price forecasts and historical trends.
 The dashboard enhances user experience by offering real-time exploration, customizable filters, and professional-quality visualizations.